kwantam/conec/README.md

     - [x] better Client naming (name by pubkey? but only if not ephemeral...)
         - no. eventually, can enforce naming policy by using client cert CA at coord
     - [x] Client <-> Coord streams? (decision: yes)
-        - this seems like it should be quite easy to handle
     - [x] switch ControlMsg -> CoCtrlMsg and ClCtrlMsg? (decision: no)
     - [x] switch from String to Bytes where possible to reduce copying?
         - decision: no: atomics are potentially worse than copies for <= 1kB